ob-ivan/MultiAvatar/README.md

 uploaded or that store images on server side.
 MultiAvatar's response is renewed upon request to your hosting, caching its result makes no sense.

-If you like the screipt and would like to fork it you're welcome to do so.
+If you like the script and would like to fork it you're welcome to do so.
 But then please DO NOT add any image files into repository.
 GitHub provides a great service for your code, and not your personal image hosting.